hebexu/weather-dashboard/README.md

 3. Weather-Dashboard implementation introduction:

-script.js is responsible for using jQuery functions to get the weather data ,  initializing local storage, saving data to localstorage as well as displaying data to the page from local storage.
+script.js is responsible for using jQuery functions and API to get the weather data ,  initializing local storage, saving data to localstorage as well as displaying data to the page from local storage.
 Below main functions have been adopted:

 <p><li>function GetWeather()</li>
 <li>function GetWeatherByName(cityname)</li>